 You can take Ice Bucket Challenge as an example for creating action.
 Create something that makes people imitate and have the potential to go viral.
 A simple initiative that created awareness among people and generated enough funds for the ALS Foundation.

 While the Campaign that went viral by Denmark’s World Wildlife Fund is an example of a campaign that made Chatter among people and raised huge funds.

 Give the audience something new, as did by Water Aid.
 By making people sharing poop Emojis, they created awareness among people and managed to raise money at the same time.

 From the above successful campaigns, you must have realized the importance of visualization and storytelling.
 You know how good storytelling methods can make a positive impact and in turn help you achieve your non-profit goals.
-Images, hashtags and real-life footage helps your audience to connect with your organization and the mission it stands for in a more impactful and emotional way.
+Be it hashtags, images, or real-life footage, planning relevant content well ahead of time (maybe with the help of social media scheduling software) can aid well in connecting the audience with your organization and the mission it stands for in an impactful way.

 Finally, it’s your turn to make the next viral Social Media Marketing Campaign.